tehraninasab/tehraninasab/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 I'm Zahra, a curious mind who enjoys solving real world problems with creativity.
-Whether it's a tough research question or a half-baked idea I get excited about turning complex problems into elegant solutions.
 Currently, I am a Master's student and researcher at MILA (Quebec AI Institute) and McGill University.
 I am working on Generative Modeling, Computer Vision and Vision-Language Foundation Models under the supervision of Professor Tal Arbel.

 I received my Bachelor of Science in Computer Science from Sharif University of Technology.
 During this time, I completed a research internship at the VITA Lab at EPFL, where I worked on modeling uncertainty in human pose prediction.
 As part of a team of four, we developed a deep learning library called posepred, which integrates state-of-the-art pose prediction models, datasets, and evaluation metrics.
 I also interned on a food computing project under the supervision of Professor Ramesh Jain, where I gained hands-on experience with graph neural networks, transformers, and natural language processing.
 For my B.Sc. thesis, I worked on a Virtual Try-On project under the supervision of Professor Mostafa Kamali Tabrizi.
 This project gave me experience with generative models such as GANs, Conditional GANs (C-GANs), and teacher-student networks for knowledge distillation.
 I also worked with techniques in human pose estimation, inpainting, and optical flow.